alizarra/coursera-c1m1/README.md

 /* Add Author and Project Details here */
  * Author:  Agustin Lizarraga
+ * Project Title: "Introduction to Embedded Systems Software and Development Environments"
  * GitHub Location: https://github.com/alizarra/coursera-c1m1.git
  *
  * Next You see the output of the program:
- *
+ * The first corresponds to non sorted elements of the array ;
+ * The second paragraph shows sorted from largest to smallest
+ * Each element has its associated index:value pair
+ * The last section show the values from print_statistics() *
  *     alizarra@Coursera:~/Programming/Lizarraga_Coursera$ ./stats.out
  *     [ 0]  34	[ 1] 201	[ 2] 190	[ 3] 154	[ 4]   8	[ 5] 194	[ 6]   2	[ 7]   6